RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 **Hexslinging Powers**: The manitou's presence grants access to supernatural abilities that manifest as hexes.
 John Henry has discovered several, each more disturbing in its implications than the last.

+## The Cannonball Wound

+The scarring on John Henry's torso tells the story of his death—a massive impact wound where the cannonball tore through the right side of his body.
+The manitou reanimated his corpse, and while the supernatural healing closed the wounds enough to be functional, the scarring remains.

+When fully clothed, the injury is completely hidden.
+But without his shirt, the evidence is undeniable—a large, devastating impact zone that should have been instantly fatal.
+The scars don't hurt (the dead don't feel pain the same way), but they serve as a constant physical reminder of what he is.

+The fact that he survived such an injury would be impossible to explain to anyone who saw the scars.
+No conventional medical treatment could have saved someone with that wound.
+Which is why John Henry is extremely careful about who sees him without his shirt.

 ## The Hexes

-John Henry's hexslinging abilities, powered by the manitou within, include:
+John Henry's hexslinging abilities, powered by the manitou within, have evolved since his resurrection.
+The powers he currently possesses include:

-**Deflect**: Reality itself seems to bend around him, turning aside bullets and blows that should connect.
-The manitou protects its host, not from compassion but from self-interest—if John Henry dies permanently, so does the manitou.

-**Ghost Rider**: He can move with supernatural stealth, seeming to fade from perception even when in plain sight.
-Observers' eyes slide past him as if he were already a ghost.

-**Helpin' Hand**: John Henry can extend supernatural influence to aid others, granting them temporary abilities beyond their normal capabilities.
-The manitou's power flowing through him into others, a violation of natural law that feels wrong even as it proves useful.

-**Mend**: The most disturbing of his hexes—he can accelerate healing in others as his own body heals itself, forcing living flesh to repair at impossible speeds.
-Those he heals don't know they're being touched by death made manifest.
+**Heal**: The power that made him invaluable as a medic—he can accelerate healing in others at supernatural speeds.
+Wounds close, bones knit, infections vanish.
+Those he treats don't know they're being touched by death made manifest, healed by power drawn from the grave itself.
+This was one of his earliest and most-used hexes, allowing him to maintain his cover as an exceptional doctor.

-**Missed Me**: Attacks aimed at John Henry sometimes simply fail, as if reality itself rejects his permanent destruction.
-The manitou's supernatural influence bending probability.

-**Forget**: Perhaps the most useful and most horrifying—John Henry can make people forget what they've witnessed, erasing memories that would reveal his true nature.
+**Boost**: A hex that grants supernatural speed and additional actions.
+When activated, John Henry can move faster, act quicker, and accomplish in seconds what should take minutes.
+He uses this sparingly, only in moments when normal speed would result in death or discovery.
+The manitou's power coursing through dead muscles, animating them beyond what living flesh could achieve.

+**Spiritual Pathway**: Perhaps the most unsettling of his hexes—the ability to become insubstantial, like a ghost.
+When activated, he can phase through solid matter, become intangible to physical attacks, exist partially in the spirit world.
+It's a reminder that he's not truly alive anymore, that the boundary between life and death has become permeable for him.
+Using this power feels like temporarily surrendering to what he truly is—a spirit animating dead flesh.

+**Other Hexes**: The manitou has granted him access to additional powers: Helper Hex (extending supernatural aid to others), Boost (enhancing abilities), Noxious Breath (poison breath), and others.
+Each hex represents another thread of the manitou's influence, another way the demon's power manifests through his dead body.

+John Henry uses his hexes as sparingly as possible.
+Each activation strengthens the manitou's hold, each supernatural act pulls him further from humanity.
+But in moments of crisis, the temptation to use powers that could save lives—or save his own existence—becomes impossible to resist.

-## The Mad Science
+## The Supernatural Tinkering

-Before his death, John Henry possessed unusual talent with mechanical and medical innovation.
-Since his resurrection, these abilities have become something else entirely—Mad Science in the truest sense.
+In life, John Henry was a doctor—his expertise was medicine, anatomy, and the treatment of illness and injury.
+He had no particular mechanical aptitude beyond what any educated person might possess.

+Since his resurrection, the manitou has granted him supernatural understanding of mechanisms, devices, and equipment.
+This is not skill acquired through study or practice—it's knowledge that simply exists in his mind, placed there by the demon that animates his corpse.

-His inventions work through principles that conventional science cannot explain:
+His "tinkering" works through principles that conventional science cannot explain:

-**Impossible Materials**: Devices constructed from substances that shouldn't exist, alloys that defy metallurgy, organic components incorporated into mechanical systems.

-**Violation of Physical Law**: Machines that produce more energy than they consume, medical instruments that diagnose through means that physics doesn't accommodate, weapons that improve themselves over time.

-**Intuitive Understanding**: John Henry knows how to build things he's never studied, understands principles he's never been taught.
-The manitou's supernatural nature grants insights that living scientists cannot access.
+**Impossible Understanding**: John Henry knows how to repair and modify firearms despite never training as a gunsmith.
+He understands mechanical principles he never studied.
+The manitou grants insights that living craftsmen must acquire through years of apprenticeship.

+**Supernatural Enhancement**: Devices he modifies work better than they should.
+Weapons become more accurate, mechanisms more reliable, equipment more durable.
+These improvements defy conventional engineering because they're not conventional—they're touched by the manitou's power.

+**Intuitive Innovation**: Given tools and materials, John Henry can solve technical problems that stump trained engineers.
+Not through superior expertise, but through supernatural intuition that simply knows the answers.

+This sudden mechanical expertise is deeply disturbing to John Henry.
+Every time he repairs a weapon or solves an engineering problem, he's using knowledge that came from the demon inside him.
+It's a constant reminder that his capabilities are no longer his own—they belong to the thing that killed him and stole his body.

-The line between genius innovation and unholy creation blurs in his workshop.
-Every device he builds carries a touch of the supernatural, though he frames them in conventional terms to avoid uncomfortable questions.
+The line between skilled craftsmanship and unholy creation blurs in his workshop.
+Every device he builds or repairs carries a touch of the supernatural, though he carefully frames his work in conventional terms to avoid uncomfortable questions about where a medical doctor learned gunsmithing.

 ## The Terrible Secret